-Some emails will have higher open and engagement rates than others.
-When it comes to driving conversions and sales, you need to think about each email that you send carefully.
-Every new subscriber expects to get an email from you at some point, and you need to meet their needs if you want to stay in their inbox.
+Some emails have higher open and engagement rates than others.
+When it comes to driving conversions and sales, you need to consider each email you send carefully.
+Every new subscriber expects to get an email from you at some point, and you need to meet their expectations if you want to stay in their inbox and maybe even, top of mind.

-The average open rate for all industries is around 21%, and the click-through rates for all are 3.57%.
-As well as, the industries with the highest open rates are legal services and non-profits.
+The average open rate for all industries is around 21%, and the click-through rates for all are 2.5%.
+The industries with the highest open rates are legal services and non-profits.

-If you're selling a service or a product online, people don't trust you as much.
+If you are providing a service or a product online, people might not trust you at first.
 This is fair as history has shown us that not many people know how to do email marketing right.
 For example, spamming subscribers by telling them how amazing your product is, will scare them away rather than entice them.

-Below, you will find examples of emails that you must send to increase ROI and drive sales.
+Below, you will find four examples of emails that you must send to increase ROI and drive sales.

 Idea #1 Question and Answer Email

 Naturally, we question things.
 So, inevitably, your customers will also have questions regarding your business.

-It doesn't matter how incredibly informative the website is as people will still have questions, and they probably don't spend as much time on the site anyway.
+It doesn't matter how incredibly informative the website is as people will still have questions, and they probably don't have much time to spend on your website anyway.

-Now, you may ask yourself; there's a full section on "About Us" so how is it possible for people to have more questions?
+You may ask yourself, there is a full section on "About Us" so how is it possible for people to have more questions?

 The average user time spent on a website is around 1 minute.
 Inevitably, users don't have the patience to read the information that you've provided.
-Additionally, even if you have a FAQ section, if it isn't designed user-friendly, barely anyone will read it.
+Additionally, even if you have a FAQ section, if it isn't designed well, barely anyone will read it.